 94 Take the Resort Monorail

 Both Magic Kingdom monorails stop at the Transportation and Ticket Center.
-Despite having more stops the Resort Monorail usually has much shorter lines.
-You will usually be at the Transportation and Ticket Center quicker.
+Despite having more stops, the Resort Monorail usually has much shorter lines.

 95 Read dining cancellation instructions